 Many Southeast Asian cuisines use both the root and the foliage.
 The roots are eaten raw, pickled, stir fried, cooked in soups or shredded and dried.
 The foliage is most often served as a green vegetable.

 Daikon radishes are also referred to as “tillage radishes” when they are planted as a cover crop.
-The long thick taproots penetrate dense soils creating openings that can be used by other crops whose roots cannot easily penetrate those soils.
+The long thick taproots penetrate dense soils creating openings that can be used by other crops whose roots cannot easily penetrate dense soils.
 The long roots are also able to access soil nutrients that are too deep for more shallowly rooted crops to access.
-The taproots are left to decay in the soils releasing the nutrients to spring crops.
+Then the taproots are left to decay in the soils so that they can release those nutrients into the soil to nourish spring crops.

 Tillage radishes are especially effective when planted in rotation with potatoes.
 The taproots are left to decay in the soil over the winter.
 The following spring, when the potatoes are planted, the openings in the soil created by the decayed taproots allow the potato plants to form more and larger tubers.

 The tops (foliage) of the tillage radishes are also used as fodder for farm animals.

 How to Grow Daikon Radishes